sahilphule/devops-templates/documentation/terraform/aws/ecs-terraform/ecs-terraform.md

 ![commands page image](./images/commands.png)

 ---
 <div style="page-break-after: always;"></div>

+---
 ## Destroy the provisioned infrastructure
+---

+Lastly, we will destroy the resources created above by Terraform configuration files for AWS.

+## Steps
 1. To destroy infrastructure, open the Powershell Window and change the directory to the above-created **ecs-terraform** directory using the **`cd`** command.
 2. Run **`terraform destroy`** & if prompted, type **`yes`**.
 3. Infrastructure will be destroyed.